Danko-Lab/rtfbs_db/README.md

 * 2bit files for your genome of interest.
 Find links to these here: http://hgdownload.cse.ucsc.edu/downloads.html

-* For more information about the installation, please check the tutorial document (Page 5 in 'rtfbsdb-tutorial.pptx').
+* For more information about the installation, please check the [tutorial document](https://github.com/Danko-Lab/rtfbs_db/blob/master/rtfbsdb-tutorial.pptx) (Page 9 in 'rtfbsdb-tutorial.pptx').

 How to cite?
 -----------